 If you are a Territorian on a low income and looking to secure a home in the private rental market, you may be eligible for public housing or bond assistance.

 There are three stages to applying for public housing.
-Territory Housing will:
+Department of Housing will:

 The application process takes two to four weeks, depending on how quickly you can provide the required information.